 They also have the right to hire their own repair people.
 You can’t force them to use someone you choose.
 You do get final approval over the work, but you can’t make them use anyone in particular.

 10) Exceeding the Time Limit for Refunds

 Found this article helpful?
-Subscribe to our real estate blog on the right hand hand on this page for FREE real estate tips.
+Subscribe to our real estate blog on the right hand portion of this page for FREE real estate tips.